d20Tek/Spectre.Console.Extensions/README.md

 ```

 ### With Custom Code in Program
 You do not need to use the CommandAppBuilder.
-It is still possible to customn code your Main method.
+It is still possible to write custom code your Program.Main method.
 And that can be simpler for small console applications.

 To add dependency injection this way, you can do the following:
 ```
 using D20Tek.Samples.Common.Commands;